No Free Lunch: Non-Asymptotic Analysis of Prediction-Powered Inference: Theoretical Analysis

 \subsection{Warm Up: Gaussian Labels}

 We begin with the special case where $Y$ and $F$ are normally distributed, for two reasons.
-First, this special case allows for a unified analysis of both the~\nameref{def:single-sample-ppi-inf-N} and the~\nameref{def:crossfit-ppi-inf-n} estimators, and establishes the existence of settings where both estimators under-perform \nameref{def:classical-n}.
-Second, this special case provides simple expressions for the $\MSE$ of each estimator that capture the fundamental ``no free lunch'' nature of the problem.
+First, this special case allows for a unified analysis of both the~\nameref{def:single-sample-ppi-inf-N} and the ~\nameref{def:cross-ppi-inf-N} estimators, and establishes the existence of settings where both estimators under-perform \nameref{def:classical-n}.
+Second, this special case provides simple expressions for the variance of each estimator that capture the fundamental ``no free lunch'' nature of the problem, yielding simple conditions where PPI++ outperforms the classical estimate.
+In the Gaussian setting, both estimators are \textbf{unbiased}, and so we consider their variance as a measure of performance.\footnote{The setting of Gaussian labels is unique: The empirical covariance of normally distributed random variables is independent of their sample means.
+This property reduces the dependence between the estimate of $\lambda$ (which depends on the estimated covariance) and the estimated value itself.
+As a result,~\nameref{def:single-sample-ppi-inf-N} is also unbiased in this setting.
+However, in the non-Gaussian case,~\nameref{def:single-sample-ppi-inf-N} is biased, while the use of sample-splitting retains the unbiasedness of~\nameref{def:cross-ppi-inf-N}, as we will see in~\cref{single-sample-theory}}